Jubatian/cuzebox/README.rst

 ------------------------------------------------------------------------------

-Currently only Player 1's SNES controller is added, as follows:
+On the keybouard, you can control Player 1's SNES controller as follows:

 - Arrow keys: D-Pad
 - Q: Button Y